-K. ANN RENNINGER, Professor and Chair
+K. ANN RENNINGER, Professor2

-LISA SMULYAN, Professor
+LISA SMULYAN, Professor and co-Chair

-DIANE DOWNER ANDERSON, Associate Professor3
+DIANE DOWNER ANDERSON, Associate Professor and co-Chair

-ELAINE ALLARD, Assistant Professor
+ELAINE ALLARD, Assistant Professor3

-EDWIN MAYORGA, Assistant Professor3
+EDWIN MAYORGA, Assistant Professor

-JOSEPH NELSON, Assistant Professor
+JOSEPH NELSON, Assistant Professor3

 ROSEANN LIU, Visiting Assistant Professor